shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/RTUAgent/README.md

 # RTU Agent

-Transactive control and coordination (TCC) agent that interacts with the volttron market service as a consumer of electricity.
+The RTU Transactive control and coordination (TCC) agent interacts with the volttron market service as a consumer of electricity.
 The agent represents a RTU/HP hardware device that provides cooling/heating to a building thermal zone.
+The RTU agent electronically “bid” on the cooling/heating capacity based on price and desired occupant comfort level.

+Under this approach, the RTU loads respond to a price-temperature curve that essentially relates the current energy price to the predetermined comfort expectations of building occupants.
+The curve influences RTU to either reduce power load to balance cost and comfort objectives, or in cases of abundant, economical electricity, perhaps increase consumption to perform tasks in advance, such as pre-cooling a building.

 ## RTU Agent Configuration